idle-meerkat/sdevwiki-fork/Installation.md

 **Example**:
 `patch -d <ONL_GIT_SOURCES> -p1 < onl-switchdev-v2.3.0.patch`

-**NOTE**: When Switchdev driver is configured as a built-in driver into the kernel, the driver cannot be used to load a firmware image from the rootfs to the firmware CPU.
-The reason is that the Switchdev driver starts before the rootfs FS is mounted during the kernel startup.
-As the firmware is loaded from the rootfs, the Switchdev kernel driver has been changed to compile as **kernel modules**.
+When the Switchdev driver is configured as a built-in driver into the kernel, the driver cannot be used to load a firmware image from the rootfs to the firmware CPU.
+The reason for this is that during the kernel startup, the Switchdev driver starts before the rootfs FS is mounted.
+As the firmware is loaded from the rootfs, the Switchdev kernel driver is revised to compile as **kernel modules**.
 Provided that the DENT/ONL build system does not include those modules in the output DENT/ONL image now, it must manually copy those KO (prestera_sw.ko, prestera_pci.ko) to the DENT/ONL image and manually start it using insmod.
 These are the Switchdev driver locations in the DENT/ONL build after compilation:
 ```
 (find . -name "prestera_*.ko" 2>/dev/null):